AllenInstitute/cell_type_mapper/docs/output.md

 `result_dict['results']` points to a list of dicts.
 Each dict represents a cell in the data that was mapped and encodes the result of the mapping.
-For each level in the taxonomy tree there is recorded
+For each level in the taxonomy tree the following are recorded

 - `'assignment'`: the taxonomic node chosen for this cell
 - `'bootstrapping_probability'`: the fraction of bootstrap iterations that